01303 840499

 Reception staff will contact you to let you know when the prescribed medication/prescription is ready for collection.
 All medication must be paid for in full on collection.

-If clients are unable to collect their medication we can send it by post as a registered item.
-Clients will be required to pay for such a service and we will contact you to inform you of the total cost prior to sending it out.
+If clients are unable to collect their medication we can send it by post as a 'Special Delivery' item.
+Clients will be required to pay for such a service and we will contact you to obtain payment for the total cost prior to posting.

 Elham Valley Referrals